dokkev/obsidian-valut/NVIDIA Isaac Gym/Issac Gym Overview.md

 ## Memory Management

-Let's assume a simulation enviroment with
+Let's assume a simulation environment with a robotic manipulator with a target object.
+In every time step, Issa